Age Spot Treatment

 Age spots are flat, brown, black, or gray spots on the skin.
 They vary in size and usually appear on the face, shoulders, arms and hands.
 Most age spots are harmless and do not require treatment, even though they look cancerous.
-They usually appear on adults over the age of 40, but can appear on people younger.
+They usually appear on adults over the age of 40, but can appear on younger people as well.

 Over-exposure to the sun, especially without the use of sun block is the main cause of age spots.
 Ultraviolet light increases the production of melanin, which is the darkening pigment in the skin.
 This creates darker colored spots on the skin.